mimiyin/designing-for-education/2015-syllabus.md

 5. What are the challenges to adoption and perhaps more importantly sales!

 6. How do you test the efficacy of edtech?
 Is it even possible at this stage?

+Course content is organized along 2 parallel tracks: The first is topical and intended to build a broad-ranging knowledge of education from demographics and pedagogy to assessment and business models through collaborative research.
+The second is practical and meant to provide hands-on experience with an iterative approach to design from developing user scenarios to self-experimentation to rapid prototyping and testing.

+We will be working with various local schools, organizations and programs to arrange for some form of "classroom" observation.
+Students also have the option of signing up for an online course in place of observing a physical classroom.

 Class Structure
 ---------------